 Bread tends to get a bad rap for being enemy number one to a healthy diet (depending on who you ask).
 It seems that even whole wheat and whole grain options are no longer safe from added sugar—just take a look at a few food labels next time you're perusing the baked goods section of the grocery store.
-Despite the negative health aspects of bread made from refined carbohydrates like blood sugar spikes and inflammation, bread continues to be an unavoidable product of everyday life (imagine a world without avocado toast!).
-It is, however, possible to eat bread that is good for you, but you have to know what to look for.
+It is, however, entirely possible to eat bread that is good for you, but you have to know what to look for.
 The healthiest option in the grocery store is sprouted-grain bread, according to Harvard Health Blog.

-Sprouted and whole grains come from the same seeds and contain the same nutrients, but sprouted grains have more of these nutrients available than regular whole grains.
-This is because sprouted grains spend less time in something called the germination process, as they are caught when they are just beginning to sprout.
+Sprouted and whole grains come from the same seeds and contain the same nutrients, but sprouted grains have more of these nutrients than regular whole grains.
+This is because sprouted grains spend less time in something called germination, as they are caught when they are just beginning to sprout.

 If you do try sprouted-grain products, you'll want to keep them refrigerated to avoid bacteria growth.
 You'll also want to double-check the ingredients because some may not be made of 100% sprouted grains.